 Chelsea Flower Show - May, on the grounds of the Royal Hospital.

 This is the granddaddy of flower shows.
 If you can make it there, it’s sure to be worth the trip.
 You’ll see the finest collections of flowers in the world and display gardens created by the world’s leading designers, all competing for top prize.
 Our lucky Guide to London Travel, Laura Porter, gives us the lowdown on what to expect at the RHS Chelsea Flower Show.

 East Molesey, Surrey

-Hampton Court Palace Flower Show - July 3 - 8, 2018, Hampton Court Palace, East Molesey, Surrey.
+Hampton Court Palace Flower Show - July, at Hampton Court Palace, East Molesey, Surrey.

 This show doesn't have the cache of the Chelsea show, but it's still a delight.
 With over 30 acres of display gardens added to the already existing formal palace gardens, be prepared to spend several hours wandering about.
 Also be prepared to buy, because some of England's best growers are there with their wares.
 Lots of new introductions find their way into gardens through this venue.
 This Guide to London Travel gives us the facts for planning our visit to Hampton Court Palace Flower Show.

 Canada Blooms: The Toronto Flower & Garden Show

 Canada Blooms - March, at the Enercare Centre, Exhibition Place, 100 Princes’ Blvd., Toronto, ON M6K 3C3.

 Canada Blooms gets better every year.
 The NY Times has called it one of the top 3 shows of its kind in North America.
 If you’d like to try your hand designing next to some of the foremost international designers, Open Hort is an opportunity for non-professional exhibitors to display.
 There are four different stages going non-stop with over 200 hours of seminars, workshops, and demonstrations.